umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 # Going live

-In this section you can find all the information needed in order to publish your website to the world wide web.
+In this section, you can find all the information needed in order to publish your website to the world wide web.

 ## Domain/Hostname